joshsalce/Real-Time_Pitch_Classifier/README.md

 # UCSD Baseball 2023 Pitch Classifier

 ## Description
 This is a locally run web-application that can classify pitches in real-time based on which pitcher is in a game.
 Using the socket.io package in JavaScript, a pitcher can be selected from a dropdown-menu.
 After pressing "Start," an sklearn model is built on the pitcher's Yakkertech pitch data, and a  Python connection to the Yakkertech cameras is established using the socketIO-client pacakge that is continuously parsed to read and predict on incoming pitch data.
 Each prediction is written from a Python localhost client to the front-end HTML page in the style that an MLB stadium shows pitch data.
 "Pausing" the application will termiante the socket.io server, with the Python client still running.
+A working demo of this applciation can be found [here.](https://youtu.be/TTDHuMp5X2I)

 ### Motivation